Choosing The Right Stove For You.

 If like many people, you are researching buying your first stove then we have some good news for you.
 You may be replacing an existing gas fire or open fire; the difference between the heat you currently get from your fire and the heat that a modern stove will provide, are worlds apart.
 Unlike a gas fire, or traditional open fire, where 70% of the heat goes up the chimney, over 70% of the heat will radiate from the stove in to the room.
 In addition modern stoves are extremely controllable in terms of how much fuel they burn and how much heat they provide.
 Lighting a stove is quick and easy and you don’t have the issues of hot spitting embers or smoke and fumes.
 New modern and contemporary stove designs mean that stoves can now compliment contemporary and stylish homes, and the fact that they offer cost effective heating, they are clean burning and efficient, and they offer huge controllable heat output, means that they make a sensible addition to any home or dwelling.

-Many customers are both surprised and delighted at the controllability and heat out put from a modern stove.
+Many customers are both surprised and delighted with the heat out put from a modern stove.
 Rooms that have previously been cold and miserable, become comfortable, usable spaces.
-In addition we don’t need to tell anyone how much it costs to run oil or gas based heating, in real terms the savings made by switching to a multi-fuel stove will pay for the stove in a relatively short period of time.
+In addition heating your house using a wood burning, Multi-fuel stove is considerably cheaper than heating a property using electricity, oil or gas.
+In real terms the savings made by using a multi-fuel stove will pay for the stove in a relatively short period of time.

 Stoves are often referred to as wood burning stoves, when in fact many stoves are in fact multi-fuel stoves.
 Multi-fuel means that you can burn solid fuel such as coal, as well as wood.
 In essence the main different between a stove that is multi-fuel and a stove that is wood burning only, is the fire grate.
 In a wood only stove, the fire grate is a solid surface, in a multi-fuel stove the fire grate has holes or grooves to allow air to pass up through the grate.
 Almost every stove in our product offering is a multi-fuel stove, essentially they all have a slotted fire grate which allows the burning of wood, and / or solid fuels.